Home Heating Safety

 - Use the proper grade of the proper fuel for your liquid-fueled space heater, and never use gasoline in any heater not approved for gasoline use.
 Refuel only in a well-ventilated area and when the equipment is cool.

 - In your fireplace or wood stove, use only dry, seasoned wood to avoid the build-up of creosote, an oily deposit that easily catches fire and accounts for most chimney fires and the largest share of home heating fires generally.
-Use only paper or kindling wood, not a flammable liquid, to start the fire.
+To start the fire, use only paper or kindling wood, not a flammable liquid.
 Do not use artificial logs in wood stoves.

-- Make sure your fireplace has a sturdy screen to prevent sparks from flying into the room.
+- Ensure your fireplace has a sturdy screen to prevent sparks from flying into the room.

 - Allow fireplace and woodstove ashes to cool before disposing in a metal container, which is kept a safe distance from your home.

-- Turn off space heaters whenever the room they are in is unoccupied or under circumstances when manufacturer's instructions say they should be turned off.
+- Turn off space heaters whenever the room is unoccupied or under circumstances when the manufacturer's instructions say they should be turned off.

 - Portable space heaters are easy to knock over in the dark and should be turned off when you go to bed.